 The Dimethylsulfide Tent

-The installation consists of screen-printed drawings on cotton and wood
+The installation consists of a handmade cotton tent, screen-printed drawings and wood

 Performance / lecture by prof. dr. Jos van den Broek